 The client requires a sensor that measures the volume of liquid that is pumped into the device's empty space.
-A sensor that has low human interaction is preferred, and the client proposed an electronic monitoring system.
+A sensor that has low human error is preferred and an electronic monitoring system was proposed by the client.
 When designing the sensor, the amount of metal put inside the imaging device must be limited.
-Any holes put into the device must have a diameter less than or equal to 1 cm.
+Any holes put into the device must be less than one cm.
 The system must be reusable and require little reconstruction.

-1. Physical and Operational Characteristics
+1. Physical and Operational Characteristics (Not done yet)

-a.
+- a.
 Performance Requirements: The device will be used to image a single breast at a time.
 It is estimated that the device will be employed on one patient per day done in 40 cycles.
-It must be mobile enough to move easily from room to room.
+It must be mobile enough to move easily from room to room. - b.

-b.
 Safety: The sensor will become a part of the actual imaging device and it must comply with the Institutional Review Board (IRB).
-IRB approval must be obtained before collecting data when dealing with a research project using human subjects.

-c.
-Accuracy and Reliability: The sensor must measure the liquid accurately enough so that the box does not overflow.
-An error of $\pm 2$ mm from the actual level is our projected benchmark accuracy.
-Multiple tests will be done to assure the sensor is reliable and reusable.
+IRB approval must be obtained before collecting data when dealing with a research project using human subjects. - c.
+Accuracy and Reliability: The sensor needed to measure the liquid must be accurate enough so that the box will not overfill the box.
+An error of plus or minus 2 mm from the actual is our projected benchmark accuracy..
+Multiple tests will be done to assure the sensor is reliable and reusable. - d.

-d.
 Life in Service: The interface will need to be serviced while switching microwave arrays.
 This will involve detaching it from one array and attaching it to another.
-It should be designed to require little disassembly and reassembly.
+It should be designed to require little disassembly and reassembly. - e.

-e.
 Shelf Life: The interface will be stored in a dry, controlled environment.

-f.
+- f.
 Operating Environment: The interface will be used and stored in a MRI room during testing and during clinical trials.
 The conditions of the room will be regulated as they usually are.
-During actual operation, the interface will likely be used in a similar room in a hospital or clinic.

-h.
-Size: There are no specific constraints on the size, but the interface will be wheeled into the area of operation and should be transportable.

-i.
-Weight: There are no operational restrictions on the device's weight.
+During actual operation, the interface will likely be used in a similar room in a hospital or clinic. - h.
+Size: There are no specific constraints on the size, but the interface will be wheeled into the area of operation and should be transportable. - i.
+Weight: There are no operational restrictions on the device's weight. - j.

-j.
 Materials: There can be no metallic material in the box.
-There are no other specific restrictions on the use of materials.
+There are no other specific restrictions on the use of materials. - k.

-k.
 Aesthetics: There are no specific restrictions on appearance, but the device should be as minimalistic as possible.